Eczema is a condition in which patches of skin become inflamed, itchy, cracked, and rough. Some types can also cause blisters.

 - Phototherapy: This involves exposure to UVA or UVB waves.
 This method can treat moderate dermatitis.
 A doctor will monitor the skin closely throughout the treatment.

-Even though the condition itself is not currently curable, each person should have a tailored treatment plan.
+Even though the condition itself is not currently curable, each person should consult with a doctor to get a tailored treatment plan.

-The specific cause of eczema remains unknown, but many health professionals believe that it develops due to a combination of genetic and environmental factors.
+Researchers do not know the definitive cause of eczema, but many health professionals believe that it develops from a combination of genetic and environmental factors.

 Children are more likely to develop eczema if a parent has it or another atopic condition.
 If both parents have an atopic condition, the risk is even higher.